$T\bar{T}$ Deformation of Stress-Tensor Correlators from Random Geometry: Discussions

 In the random geometry approach, the deformed action involves the saddle point part and, in addition, the fluctuation part which is divergent and must be renormalized.
 At first order in $\delta\mu$, the fluctuation part actually vanishes after renormalization, as the conformal perturbation theory and the contour integral approach suggest.
 However, at higher order, this might no longer be the case and we might have to confront the task of properly defining the divergent trace.
 For that, it will presumably be useful to look more carefully at the first-order expression and see why it is renormalized to zero.
 Note, however, for large $c$, the fluctuation part is parametrically smaller than the saddle point part and can be safely dropped, even at higher order.
 This means that, as far as the dual classical gravity is concerned, the fluctuation part can be always dropped.

 As discussed in \cite{Hirano:2020nwq}, the random geometry description of the \TTbar-deformed CFTs can be straightforwardly translated into the AdS/CFT framework.
 The gravity dual is an ensemble of AdS$_3$ with a ``Gaussian'' average over boundary metrics.
-This, we believe, is equivalent to the nonlinear mixed boundary proposal of Guica and Monten \cite{Guica:2019nzm} but differs from the cutoff AdS proposal of McGough, Mezei and Verlinde \cite{McGough:2016lol}.\footnote{In a similar way to \cite{Guica:2019nzm}, by reinterpreting the gravity dual of the \TTbar-deformed BTZ black holes obtained in \cite{Hirano:2020nwq}, we can explicitly show that a ``cutoff'' surface emerges as a kind of mirage.
+(This, we believe, is equivalent to the nonlinear mixed boundary proposal of Guica and Monten \cite{Guica:2019nzm} but differs from the cutoff AdS proposal of McGough, Mezei and Verlinde \cite{McGough:2016lol}.\footnote{In a similar way to \cite{Guica:2019nzm}, by reinterpreting the gravity dual of the \TTbar-deformed BTZ black holes obtained in \cite{Hirano:2020nwq}, we can explicitly show that a ``cutoff'' surface emerges as a kind of mirage.
 In this sense, there is a relation between our gravity dual and the cutoff AdS.
-However, it is hard to regard this surface as a real rigid cutoff in a literal sense.} In our gravity dual description, since the conformal anomaly can be derived via holographic renormalization in AdS/CFT \cite{Henningson:1998gx, deHaro:2000vlm}, by averaging over the boundary metric with the Hubbard-Stratonovich ``Gaussian'' weight, we can obtain, holographically, the deformed Liouville action.
+However, it is hard to regard this surface as a real rigid cutoff in a literal sense.}) In our gravity dual description, since the conformal anomaly can be derived via holographic renormalization in AdS/CFT \cite{Henningson:1998gx, deHaro:2000vlm}, by averaging over the boundary metric with the Hubbard-Stratonovich ``Gaussian'' weight, we can obtain, holographically, the deformed Liouville action.
 Thus taking variations of the deformed anomaly action so obtained with respect to the boundary background metric, we can calculate the \TTbar-deformed stress-tensor correlators in the gravity dual and will find exactly the same answer as we found in the field theory.
-In contrast, in the cutoff AdS, the logarithmic correction \eqref{4ptlog}, in particular, seems very hard to be accounted for.
-This may suggest the necessity of refining a simple cutoff picture.
+The word ``random geometry'' might sound vacuous, because at first order in $\delta\mu$ the contribution from the fluctuation vanishes and the saddle point gives the exact answer.
+However, as already mentioned above, this will no longer be the case at higher order and random fluctuations of geometry will be important.